goalifyplus/docs/user-guides/managing-your-account/README.md

 ### Localization

-Set the language to use for the Rocket.Chat user interface.
+Set the language to use for the Goalify.Chat user interface.

 ### Messages